DSG-MACS/DSG-webpage/NOTES_DSG.md

 The seminars of the DSG group are merged with those of the LAIV group and a [seminar schedule is available here](https://laiv.uk/laiv-seminars/).

+_Links to main DSG and LAIV pages to be added here_

 #### Grouped topics

 Topics: